 Montgomery Scott.
 Scotty is sad that he isn't of much help in the 24th century,

-so Picard assigns him to help Geordi examine the Jenolan, while the Enterprise
+so Picard assigns him to help Geordi examine the Jenolan, while the Enterprise continues

-is studying the Dyson sphere.
+the study of the Dyson sphere.
 The Enterprise, however, is drawn into the sphere

 when the automated doors are accidentally activated.
 On the Jenolan Scotty and